Charlie Tagawa: Cupertino Banjo Band

 In 1966, Tagawa met local banjo teacher Chuck Ray, who invited him to join the Cupertino Banjo Band.
-Tagawa soon became the band's music director, and continued to lead the band for all but one year.
+Tagawa soon became the band's music director and continued to lead the band for all but one year.
 Under his leadership and reputation, the band grew at a steady pace.
-Its name was later changed to the Golden Gate Banjo Band; then in 1971, it became known as the Peninsula Banjo Band (to acknowledge that its members traveled from as far as Santa Cruz and Burlingame).
+Its name was later changed to the Golden Gate Banjo Band; then, in 1971, it became known as the Peninsula Banjo Band (to acknowledge that its members traveled from as far as Santa Cruz and Burlingame).

 Tagawa had hundreds of banjo students, with whom he used a modified form of the Suzuki method.
 Many of his students, including Bill Lowrey, Kevin McCabe and Scotty Plummer, went onto successful music careers.

 Junior Banjo Band

 In the early '70s, several of Tagawa's younger students formed a band to extend their banjo skills.
 Ranging in age from six to sixteen, their instruments included banjo, guitar, piano, and washtub basses.
 Tagawa led the band through the mid-'80s.
 When they were eventually asked to perform in public, they chose to be called Charlie Tagawa's Junior Banjo Band.

-The band performed on television shows, at venues such as Marriott's Great America, county fairs, and at charitable organizations' functions and clubs.
+The band performed on television shows, at venues such as Marriott's Great America, at county fairs, and at charitable organizations' functions and clubs.
 In 1975, they played at the Fretted Instrument Guild of America's annual convention in Atlanta, Georgia.
 Their greatest performance was at Tokyo's Banjo Jubilee festival.
 The band performed in public from 1972 until its last performance at the Peninsula Banjo Band's annual Banjo Jubilee in 1985.

 In 1977, the band recorded their album The Stars & Stripes Are Forever.
 Several of the band's members became professional musicians, including Bill Lowrey, Kevin McCabe, Scott Hartford, Bruce Jolly, Pat Dutrow and Nori Tagawa.